Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

 <br/>

-# Key Findings
+# Insights

 Identifying what products are at the centre of the shrinkage crisis.
 Understanding product-level impact helps us trace the first layer of inefficiency: the demand-supply mismatch that turns profit into loss.

 ## 1. Where Is the Shrinkage Bleeding Us the Most?
 (Product-Level Analysis)

-### 1.1 Core products like Fonio (Acha), Agege Bread, Mallam Dairy, and Pepsi are losing thousands of units
+### 1.1 Core products like Fonio (Acha), Agege Bread, Mallam Dairy, and Pepsi have lost thousands of units

         WITH Product_Loss AS(
         SELECT